TomasHubelbauer/puppeteer-bazos-cz-scraper/README.md

 ## Running

-- `npm run demo` for an iPhone in Prague 1 between 3000 and 6000 CZK demo query
+- `npm run demo` to run a demo query *iPhone in Prague 1 between 3000 and 6000 CZK*

 ![](screenshot.gif)